A flexible alternative to defined benefit plans.

 It lets employees take charge.

-Employees can choose their investments from any or all of the authorized investment providers Corebridge Financial (formerly AIG Retirement Services), Fidelity, TIAA and Voya.
-With DB plans, the plan sponsor chooses the investments and providers.
+Employees can choose their investments from any or all of the authorized investment providers Corebridge Financial, Fidelity*, TIAA and Voya.
+With Defined Benefit (“DB”) plans, the state (NYSLERS) invests the money with the help of investment advisors.

-The VDC is a new alternative to New York City’s DB plans.
-It is being made available to New York City employees in 2020.
+The VDC program is an alternative to New York City’s DB plans.
+It was made available to New York City employees in 2020.

 Employee Eligibility

 Employees are not eligible if a union represents them.
-You may not be eligible if you previously participated in a New York City public DB plan.
+An employee may not be eligible if they previously participated in a New York State Public Defined Benefit plan.

-An employee has 30 days from the date of hire to elect the VDC Program.
+An employee has 30 days from the date of hire to elect the VDC Program or 30 days from written notification for newly eligible employees.

 How to Educate Your Employees